-Infection: If infection occurs it will usually become evident within one week of surgery and may delay the healing process or result in the development of scar tissue.
+If infection occurs it will usually become evident within one week of surgery and may delay the healing process or result in the development of scar tissue.
 This may require treatment with antibiotics.
-In the unlikely event of infection, the ultimate result of the surgery may be adversely affected.
+In the unlikely event of infection, this may adversely affect the ultimate result of the surgery.

 The scars will often look red and lumpy at about three months after surgery as they heal but this is normal and will settle over the following 3-6 months.
 It takes 12-18 months before the scars mature completely, flatten out and lighten in colour.

-Sensation: Areas of your lower abdomen may be numb for up to six months as bruised nerves are recovering.
+Areas of your lower abdomen may be numb for up to six months as bruised nerves are recovering.
 Some minor residual permanent alteration in sensation may occur.

 Important points to remember before proceeding with surgery:

+There can be no absolute guarantee with any surgery.
+In the hands of an experienced surgeon, a secondary operation to correct a minor irregularity may be needed.
 Should there be any questions regarding abdominoplasty, be sure they are answered in advance by Dr Drielsma.
-Well meaning friends are not a good source of information.
-Find out everything before the operation – a well informed patient is a happy one.
+Well-meaning friends are not a good source of information.
+Find out everything before the operation – a well-informed patient is a happy one.